mmjulkowska/MVApp/README.md

 #### Selecting the data

 Select the dataset to analyse from the dropdown menu at the top of the side panel.
-If you did not perform outlier removal or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

 ![09_kmclust_01](https://user-images.githubusercontent.com/14832460/38468250-f03fac4e-3b4b-11e8-82a6-41e5a7f8e94f.png)

 Subsequently, select which Dependent Variables you want to use in the K-means clustering.
 We recommend that you only include non-redundant, informative traits, which can be selected by visualizing the correlations between all traits.
 The use of highly correlated traits could increase the importance of these specific traits and skew the clustering.
 Thus, excluding redundant traits is advised.

-You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are in different units), perform the K-means Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run K-means Clustering on a specific subset of your data.
+You can additionally select whether you would like to scale the data (recommended if the values of individual Dependent Variables are in different units), perform the K-means Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run K-means Clustering on a specific subset of your data.

 ![09_kmclust_02](https://user-images.githubusercontent.com/14832460/38468251-f063153a-3b4b-11e8-96be-274830255685.png)